Starting a water-wise garden that glows in hot, dry conditions

 “The Garden In A Box program helps people start small, converting a section of the lawn from turf to low-water plants,” said Jeff Tejral, Denver Water's former water efficiency manager who guided the partnership with Resource Central.

 “It helps people learn about these plants, how to care for them and the beauty they can bring to their home.
 From there, they often convert more sections of grass to water-wise landscapes.”

 Customer surveys indicate about two-thirds of Garden In A Box buyers have little or no experience with water-wise plants, according to Tejral.

 That’s why each garden comes with a guide that helps customers through the planting and early years of the garden’s life.

 Gardens have been sold in the spring and typically sell out quickly.
 Resource Central continues to increase the number of kits available each year to meet the growing demand.
-The organization has also conducted a fall sale for about four years and this year increased the offering by 35%.
+The organization has also conducted a fall sale for about four years and in 2021 increased its offerings by 35%.

 Plant Select helps gardeners find water-wise plants that thrive in Colorado and the retailers that sell them.
 See their Top 10 plants from 2020.

 The fall 2021 sale sold out.
 Another fall is planned for 2022.

 Bowman encourages anyone interested in purchasing a Garden In A Box to check out Resource Central’s website and sign up for their newsletter.